pollyestewart/Game_Build/README.md

 # Game_Build

-A package built using PyGame that can be used to either start learning Object-Orientated Python programming, or to just play a simple-yet-frustrating game.
-Features my own artistic interpretation of a cartoon coronavirus!
+A package built using PyGame that can either be a learning tool for Object-Orientated Python programming or a fun, simple-but-annoying game.
+It also features my own artistic interpretation of a cartoon coronavirus!

 The objective of the game is to get to the pub by avoiding contact with COVID-19.
 Much like real-life, the more you visit the pub the harder it is to avoid COVID, so you may need to isolate (aka start from the beginning...)